 The project invites one artist to collaborate with one or more ELSI scientists.
 The collaboration process will give the artist access to certain areas (office and labs) of ELSI premises and tools to work with.
 The artist is expected to deliver a workshop/seminar to present their approach to developing an artwork, continue dialogue with scientists, and produce an artwork that will be displayed in the ELSI ‘Science-Art Wall’ in the ELSI building.
 End of the collaboration, the artist should produce a report/article explaining the collaboration process that will be published on the ELSI website.

-The theme of the project this year is ‘Life beyond Earth.’
+The theme of the project this year is ‘Complex Systems in Origins of Life’.
 The selected artist is expected to explore this theme through collaboration with ELSI scientists, and output it in the final art work using their own artistic interpretation.

 The artist is welcome to use the ELSI visitor’s room for work and collaboration with the scientists.
 Costs involved in production will be covered by ELSI.
 The outcome of the collaborations, articles, photos, videos, artwork, etc., will be a property of the ELSI, Tokyo Institute of Technology.